Registering a Branch in Spain

 Registration Public deed must be registered at the Mercantile Registry.
 Together with the public deed creating the branch, the documents attesting the existence of the parent company, its by-laws in force, its Directors and the decision of opening the branch, duly legalized, must be registered at the Mercantile registry.

-30% Corporate Income Tax rate is applicable to both, the branch and the subsidiary, on their net income.
-However, certain aspects must be taken into account:
+The 30% Corporate Income Tax rate is applicable to both branches and subsidiaries concerning their net income.
+However, specific considerations come into play:

-If the parent company is resident in a non-EU country that does have a tax treaty with Spain, any dividends in the case of a subsidiary will be taxed at the reduced treaty rate, whereas any remittance of income in the case of a branch will not be taxed in Spain (under most tax treaties).
+If the parent company is situated in a non-EU country that has a tax treaty with Spain, dividends from a subsidiary may be subject to a reduced treaty rate, while remittances of income from a branch are usually not taxed in Spain under most tax treaties.

-General cost-sharing arrangement with the parent company: in practice, it is usually easier for general costs to be considered deductible in the case of a branch than in the case of a subsidiary.
+In terms of general cost-sharing arrangements with the parent company, it is often more straightforward for general costs to be considered deductible when dealing with a branch as opposed to a subsidiary.

-Interest on loans from the foreign parent company to its Spanish branch is not, in principle, tax deductible by the branch.
-Interest on loans from the shareholders of a subsidiary is usually deductible by the subsidiary, provided that it is at an arm’s-length rate and the ratio of net remunerated indebtedness is not exceeded (note that the ratio does not currently apply to entities resident in the EU).
+Generally, interest on loans from the foreign parent company to its Spanish branch is not considered tax-deductible by the branch.
+Conversely, interest on loans from the shareholders of a subsidiary is typically deductible, provided it adheres to an arm’s-length rate and does not exceed the net remunerated indebtedness ratio (note that this ratio does not currently apply to EU-resident entities).

 Taxation in Spain